tahti-studio/solid-knobs/README.md

 WIP

 This library provides primitives for building user-friendly controls for parameters that control audio (or anything else).
-The components are written for SolidJS.
+The components are written for SolidJS and have no external dependencies.

 ## Install
 `npm install solid-parameter-controls`